-Collective Bargaining Agreement or Agreement.
-A written agreement between the Union or the Fund and an Employer which requires contributions to the Fund on behalf of employees.
+Collective Bargaining Agreement or Agreement: A written agreement between the Union or the Fund and an Employer which requires contributions to the Fund on behalf of Employees.

-Continuous Employment.
-A period of employment with the same employer when there is no discharge or other termination of employment.
+Continuous Employment: A period of employment with the same employer when there is no discharge or other termination of employment.

-Contributing Employer or Employer. (a) An Employer who is a member of, or is represented in collective bargaining by, the Association and who is bound by a Collective Bargaining Agreement with the Union providing for the making of payments to the Trust Fund with respect to Employees represented by the Union.
+Contributing Employer or Employer: (a) An Employer who is a member of, or is represented in collective bargaining by, the Association and who is bound by a Collective Bargaining Agreement with the Union providing for the making of payments to the Trust Fund with respect to Employees represented by the Union.

-(b) An employer who is not a member of, nor represented in collective bargaining by the Association, but who has duly executed or is bound by a Collective Bargaining Agreement with the Union providing for the making of payments to the Trust Fund with respect to employees represented by the Union.

-(c) The Union, this Trust Fund, the Service Fitters' Industry Educational Fund ("Educational Fund") and the Steamfitters' Industry Welfare Fund, which contribute to the Fund.
+- (b) An Employer who is not a member of, nor represented in collective bargaining by the Association, but who has duly executed or is bound by a Collective Bargaining Agreement with the Union providing for the making of payments to the Trust Fund with respect to employees represented by the Union. - (c) The Union, this Trust Fund, the Service Fitters' Industry Educational Fund ("Educational Fund") and the Steamfitters' Industry Welfare Fund, which contribute to the Fund.

-Contribution Period.
-The period during which your Employer is a Contributing Employer and making contributions to the Fund on your behalf.
+Contribution Period: The period during which your Employer is a Contributing Employer and making contributions to the Fund on your behalf.

-Covered Employment.
-Employment of Participant by an Employer who is required to make contributions to the Pension Fund under terms of a Collective Bargaining Agreement or participation Agreement.
+Covered Employment: Employment of Participant by an Employer who is required to make contributions to the Pension Fund under terms of a Collective Bargaining Agreement or Participation Agreement.

-Creditable Employer Contributions.
-An amount equal to the Employer Contributions that would have been required to be contributed to the plan based on the contribution rate in effect for the Participant's Contributing Employer on June 30, 2008, or if less, the current contribution rate in effect for the Contributing Employer.
-Should a Participant change employment to another Contributing Employer after June 30, 2008, then "Creditable Employer Contributions" for the period that he works for that Contributing Employer shall be based on the contribution rate in effect for that Contributing Employer on June 30, 2008, or if less, the Contribution rate in effect for that Contributing Employer on June 30, 2008, or if less, the Contribution rate in effect for that Contributing Employer on June 30, 2008, or if less, the Contribution rate in effect for that Contributing Employer on June 30, 2008, or if less, the Contributing Employer's current contribution rate.
+Creditable Employer Contributions: An amount equal to the Employer Contributions that would have been required to be contributed to the plan based on the contribution rate in effect for the Participant's Contributing Employer on June 30, 2008, or if less, the current contribution rate in effect for the Contributing Employer.
+Should a Participant change employment to another Contributing Employer after June 30, 2008, then "Creditable Employer Contributions" for the period that he works for that Contributing Employer shall be based on the contribution rate in effect for that Contributing Employer on June 30, 2008, or if less, the Contributing Employer's current contribution rate.

-Credited Service.
-The total years of service used to calculate your pension benefit (i.e. past service and future service).
+Credited Service: The total years of service used to calculate your pension benefit (i.e. past service and future service).

-Early Retirement Age.
-The age you may retire before normal retirement and collect a pension benefit that is reduced to reflect the longer time you will receive benefit payments.
+Early Retirement Age: The age you may retire before normal retirement and collect a pension benefit that is reduced to reflect the longer time you will receive benefit payments.